John and Syd Dobkins House

 Construction was supervised by Allan J. Gelbin, a Wright apprentice the architect sent from the Taliesin Fellowship.
 Gelbin acted as construction supervisor and contractor on this building as well as the two other buildings in Canton (the Rubin and Feiman houses).
-(Storrer: 388) The Gelbin house was built on a five-acre parcel that was once a cornfield.
+The Gelbin house was built on a five-acre parcel that was once a cornfield.
 Along with a design for the house, Wright created an ingenious planting plan for the property which featured 14 pin oak trees planted in perfect relation to the structure.

 The home was purchased and restored by current homeowners, Dan and Dianne Chrzanowski.